griftastic/NonProfitApp/Endpoints/Event/CreateEvent.md

 ## Use the following link with a POST endpoint to create an event:
 ### https://localhost:5001/api/event

-Here are the parameters required to post an event:
+Here are the parameters required to post an event (in json format):

 ```
 {